-If you currently have other prescription drug coverage through your spouse's employer or retiree group, other than with Iron Road Healthcare Medicare Part D Prescription Drug Plan please contact that group's benefits administrator.
+If you currently have other prescription drug coverage through your spouse or domestic partner's employer or retiree group, other than with Iron Road Healthcare Medicare Part D Prescription Drug Plan please contact that group's benefits administrator.
 They can help you determine how your current prescription drug coverage will work with our plan.